-plastic surgery and the media
+plastic surgery and media

 Does the media glorify plastic surgery?
 Does the media have a positive or negative impact on this medical specialty?
 Does it exploit the procedures that celebrities have to sell copy?
 Is the general public influenced by the press to have cosmetic surgery that they may not need?
 Is our fascination with celebrity body modification healthy?